Soro82/book-horse-riding-lesson/README.md

 ### Horse Images
 All the images of the horses were downloaded from https://www.pexels.com The images were resized and converted to .webp using https://www.resizepixel.com

+### Typography
+I picked the Roboto font family for my website because it's easy to read and has a warm and welcoming look.

 ### Wireframes
 <details>